Guards

 Composition

-Section titled “Composition”Multiple guards can intersect in order to compose more advanced restrictions.
+Section titled “Composition”You can compose multiple tags in order to create more advanced restrictions.

 .